skyelynwaddell/skyelynwaddell/README.md

 ### <div align="center">I'm a digital creator and fullstack developer.
 I have worked on many projects of different genres, and this is my portfolio featuring my digital advents and creations.
 Thank you for taking the time to visit. 🤖</div>

 - 🔭 I love to create and develop front-end content such as Games, Apps, Music Production & Mixing, Video Editing, Youtube & Streaming, Graphic Design,
 - 😺 I've always enjoyed art and animation since early Newgrounds Flash Animation.
-Manga, and 3D animation are also skills I have worked on in past.
+Manga, and 3D animation are also skills I have worked on in the past.
 - 🌱 My passion for front-end dev naturally makes me learn about back-end like Networking, Servers, Programming, Websites and more.
 - 👾 I have most experience using: Adobe Suite, Gamemaker Studio, FL Studio, Aseprite, Clip Studio, Sony Vegas, NodeJS, MongoDB, MySQL.
 - 👽 I have experience developing apps and games for all OS (Steam, Windows, Mac, Linux, Android, and iOS)